2. WHAT YOU NEED TO KNOW BEFORE YOU TAKE TRIDESTRA

 4. POSSIBLE SIDE EFFECTS

-Like all medicines, this medicine can cause side effects, although not everybody gets them.
-Side effects particularly occur early on (in the first few months of treatment).
+Like all medicines, this medicine can cause side effects, particularly early on (in the first few months of treatment).
+However, not everybody gets them.
 These often disappear with continued treatment.

 There are a number of situations in which you may have to stop taking Tridestra.
 Tell your doctor immediately if you develop any of the following conditions: